 In order to be officially eligible for starting practice as a pharmacist, one must obtain a Pharm.D or doctorate in pharmacy which is a professional post-graduate degree.
 However, it must be kept in mind that this qualification requires an investment of almost 4 years.
-Prerequisite to getting admitted in any Pharm.D program is an undergraduate degree of at least 2 years.
+A prerequisite to getting admitted to any Pharm.D program is an undergraduate degree of at least 2 years.

 Additionally, completion of a residency or internship may be required following the Pharm.D.
 The duration for this is usually 1-2 years.
 This is subject to the rules/demands of the school issuing the degree.

 Those wishing to pursue a career in pharmacology must make up their mind a few years in advance.
-Reason being that prior to obtaining specialized degrees relevant to the profession, the individuals will need to develop a thorough understanding of the basics of chemistry, biology and toxicology.
+The reason is that prior to obtaining specialized degrees relevant to the profession, the individuals will need to develop a thorough understanding of the basics of chemistry, biology, and toxicology.
 Hence, a strong academic background in these subjects followed by bachelor’s and doctorate degrees in pharmacology will be required to become a pharmacologist.

 Which profession to choose?